Mr. FAF and I decided to look into buying our first home in the summer of 2015.

 She asked us to sign an agreement that we would stick with her and would have to pay $500 if we switched to another realtor.
 Having no experience and not knowing any better, we just signed it, thinking she was just the person we needed to work with.

 → Lesson # 4: Don’t sign any agreement without reading it carefully and not at the first meeting.

 Our realtor was gentle, soft-spoken, and was willing to answer any questions that we had.
 We found all of the houses we went to see online.

-The realtor said she would look up houses for us too, but she never sent us anything.
+The realtor said that she would look up houses for us, but she never sent us anything.
 We thought it was normal.
 Our rationale at that time was: “She must be very busy.”

 → Lesson # 5: If your realtor is not actively sending you listings and leaves you to your own devices, you should consider switching to another realtor.

 Whenever we checked out a house, Mr. FAF and I would do all the exploring while our realtor was standing at one place, waiting to see if we had questions.

 As we got more serious about the house search, we told our friends and reached out to them for advice.

 We got so many realtor referrals but decided not to follow up with any of them just because our realtor was too nice and we had already signed an agreement with her.
 We’d feel really bad breaking that commitment.